P6g9YHK6/TiletoNextcloud/README.md

 # Todo
-Get more tile to see if it can handle more data sent a once currently only one device at a time has been tested.
+Get more tile to see if it can handle more data sent a once currently only one device at a time has been tested. get rid of stderr in case of device without data

 # How to use ?